There are a number of steps that have to be taken to start an IVA. You cannot do these on your own. You will need professional assistance.

-- Complete your Statement of Affairs
+- Complete your statement of affairs

-- Draft your IVA Proposal
+- Insolvency Practitioner writes your IVA proposal

-Want help to start an IVA?
+Want to start an IVA?
 Give us a call (0800 077 6180) or complete the form below to speak to one of our experts

 How to start an Individual Voluntary Arrangement